The Best Wireless Dictation Headsets for Radiologists (2026)

 Cons

-• Over ear phones can be uncomfortable when wearing them longer periods
+• Over-ear phones can be uncomfortable when wearing for longer periods

 • Heavier than other options